jwbaldwin/audiotap/README.md

 ## Features

-- Records system audio output to a WAV file
+- Records system audio output to a WAV file using modern Core Audio APIs
+- Captures audio from all applications on your system
 - Simple menu bar interface
-- Uses Core Audio for high-quality audio capture
 - Saves timestamped recordings to the Documents folder

 ## Requirements

-- macOS 14.2+ (for optimal performance)
+- macOS 14.2+ (required for CATapDescription and AudioHardwareCreateProcessTap)
 - Xcode 15+
 - Swift 5.9+